Careers and employability

 Professional Mentoring

 The Liverpool Law School has a successful Professional Mentoring Scheme.
-The Mentoring Scheme aims to help equip students with practical advice and relevant experience and skills appropriate for a demanding and competitive marketplace.
+The Mentoring Scheme aims to help equip you with practical advice and relevant experience and skills appropriate for a demanding and competitive marketplace.
 The Mentors comprise members from the legal profession and related professions, including some from business for students interested in business careers.
 The School Careers and Employability Director and Student Experience team oversee the running and administration of the Professional Mentoring Scheme.
-The scheme is currently open to second year and final year direct entry students who have achieved good average first year marks and have a good attendance record.
+The scheme is currently open to second-year and final-year direct entry students who have achieved good average first-year marks and have a good attendance record.
 Many students have gained valuable advice and sometimes work placements from mentors who are solicitors, barristers, legal advisers or other related professionals.
 Some have gained employment indirectly out of the scheme.

 Professional Mentoring vs Peer Mentoring